top of page

 Hilda Castillo-Landrum

-Nov 245 min read
+Nov 24, 20255 min read

 The Biblical Practice and Purpose of Fasting

 Fasting is one of the most misunderstood practices in modern Christianity.
 To some, it sounds ancient or extreme and to others, it’s something their church mentions at the start of the year and then forgets about.
-But throughout Scripture, fasting was never about performance — it was about presence.
+But throughout Scripture, fasting was never about performance, it was about presence.
 It was how God’s people humbled themselves, sought His guidance, and made space for His voice when life felt too heavy or unclear.
 In Scripture, fasting means abstaining from food

 Hilda Castillo-Landrum

-Nov 247 min read
+Nov 24, 20257 min read

 Blessed Are the Meek: What Jesus Really Meant

-I recently learned something about the word “meek” that absolutely delighted me — and it instantly became one of my(many) favorite discoveries in Scripture.
+I recently learned something about the word “meek” that absolutely delighted me and it instantly became one of my(many) favorite discoveries in Scripture.
 As someone who lives on a farm and has always had a deep, lifelong love for horses, this connection struck my heart in a really special way.
 When Jesus said: “Blessed are the meek, for they shall inherit the earth.” — Matthew 5:5 …the Greek word behind “meek” — praus — was often used to describe a trained warhorse.
-Not a
+Not a we

 Hilda Castillo-Landrum